deniskropp/parallel_f/README.md

 }
 ```

 The main thread is creating a task via make_task, pushes it to the queue and calls exec to schedule it, waiting for it to be done.
-If false is passed to exec, a joinable is returned.
+If true is passed to exec, a joinable is returned.

 ## Advanced Example